Choosing A Residential Water Treatment System

 When it comes to full flow systems, the PBS400 is one of our most popular options.
 These filters can filter up to 3000 gallons annually and occupy the same space requirements as our H300 systems.
 They are the perfect option for households looking to add a filter without adding a new faucet.
 The huge capacity these filters offer means the odds of having to change your cartridge more than once per year are pretty slim.

 If you need a system for a smaller space, we recommend the H54 filtration system.
 These filters only occupy 15”x5”x5”, making them a great option for areas where space is at a premium.
 Despite the small size fo these filters, they can handle up to 750 gallons per cartridge.
 These systems need a second faucet, though the EF-1500 system offers twice the capacity, the same small footprint, and it uses your existing faucet to dispense water.

-For maximum capacity, we recommend our H6000 filters.
+For maximum capacity, we recommend the EF6000 system.
 As the name suggests, these systems can filter up to 6000 gallons of water per cartridge.
 This means that while changing the cartridge annually, you can filter over 15 gallons of water per day.
 These systems also use your existing faucet, making them extremely easy to install and use.

 Reverse osmosis systems take slightly longer to filter water, which is why all of our systems are sold with a storage tank.
 These tanks can hold several gallons of water so you know that you will always have filtered water available to drink.
 All of our reverse osmosis filters will require a dedicated water faucet.

 These five systems are just a small fraction of our inventory.
 If you need any help in finding the perfect residential water treatment system for your home, our team of Everpure experts is always here to help.
 Once you decide which system to add to your home, you can move on to looking into the installation and maintenance of your new filter.

 Installation and Maintenance